 Lucky for parents everywhere – travel insurance also can cover all of that.
 It’s an easy, cost-effective way to travel worry-free with minors.
 Below are three main benefits when insuring kids on trips:

-Insure for Free.
-It’s a little-known perk, but some travel insurance providers offer free coverage for anyone under the age of 17 when traveling with an immediate family member.
+Insurance Included.
+It’s a little-known perk, but some travel insurance providers include coverage for anyone under the age of 17 when traveling with an immediate and insured family member.
 While some policies define “immediate family” as parents and grandparents, others have expanded the definition to include other family members such as aunts and uncles.

 24/7 Assistance.
 All of the providers on InsureMyTrip offer 24/7 assistance to their customers, offering help with everything from filing claims to rebooking flights and accommodations.
 When you’re traveling with children, we know an extra set of hands can be incredibly valuable; especially if they’re helping you to get to your destination in the midst of delays and cancellations or booking you a hotel room where the kids can get a proper night’s rest while waiting for the next available flight.
 Some providers have other services to assist in your trip, like concierge services.
 That performance of Beauty and the Beast was cancelled because Belle came down with the flu?
 If you pick a provider with concierge service, you’ll never be flipping through a guide book again to make last minute plans!